codeforpdx/recordexpungPDX/doc/docker.md

 #### Frontend Development

 The frontend stack uses [react-scripts](https://github.com/facebook/create-react-app#readme) which starts a hot-module-reloading dev server for quick iterative work.
-This is run inside the `node` service, which runs from the stock `node:alpine` image and mounts a persistent named volume to house the node\_modules.
+This is run inside the `node` service, which runs from the stock `node:13.13.0-alpine` image and mounts a persistent named volume to house the node\_modules.
 This service is listening at:

 [http://localhost:3000](http://localhost:3000)